BumbleB-NL/netwraith-public/README.md

 To later be able to link the agent to the server an agent policy will need to be created containing a custom logs integration.
 This integration can be configured alongside the agent policy as found in `/elastic/elastic-backups/elastic-agent.yml`.

 ### Pipeline
-An ingest pipeline will need to be created using the config found in `elastic\elastic-backups/kismetpipeline.json`.
+An ingest pipeline will need to be created using dev tools: `elastic\elastic-backups/kismetpipeline.json`.

 ### Component template
 Create a component template using dev tools: `elastic/elastic-backups/kismetcomponenttemplate.json`.